meliscetincelik/meliscetincelik.github.io/_pages/about.md

 Using EEG and eye-tracking methodologies, I am investigating whether social cues such as eye gaze and audiovisual speech enhance infants’ neural entrainment to speech, as well as word segmentation.

-I am also interested in the role of joint attention and sustained attention in naturalistic interactions on infants' early word learning.
+I am also interested in the role of joint attention and sustained attention on infants' early word learning.